 Carla presented her research in the Ecology & Evolution seminar series at FSU, fulfilling one of her final remaining PhD requirements.
-Jess launched a crowdunding campaign
+Jess managed a successful crowdunding campaign

-to support her dissertation work - please donate!
+to support her dissertation work - thank you to those who donated!

 Jess passed her prelims and advanced to Ph.D. candidacy!